mslinn/ibm-personality-insights-fun/README.md

 I found the
 [Python docstring for the PersonalityInsightsV3 constructor](https://github.com/watson-developer-cloud/python-sdk/blob/master/watson_developer_cloud/personality_insights_v3.py#L63-L102)
 to be helpful.
-I got a little more ambitious with the Python version: it reads two blog postings I wrote, combines them, and submits them for analysis.
+The Python version is more ambitious than the `curl` version; the Python version reads two blog postings, combines them, and submits them for analysis.
 [Here is the resulting JSON](example1b.json).